-Rotational moulding is a very effective moulding method that allows manufacturers not only to produce extremely durable products with minimum design constraints, but also produce them at comparatively low costs in an environment-friendly manner.
-Furthermore large products can be easily manufactured in an economic manner with very little material wasted.
+Rotational moulding is a very effective moulding method that allows manufacturers not only to produce extremely durable products with minimum design constraints but also to produce them at comparatively low costs in an environmentally-friendly manner.
+Furthermore, large products can be easily manufactured in an economic manner with very little material wasted.

 Rotational moulding is quick to set up, thereby making it possible for small batch production to meet unpredictable demand.
 It helps to minimize stock holding and potential redundancy of stock making it overall comparatively cheap compared to fabricating, fibre glass, injection, vacuum or blow moulding methods.

-The versatility of rotational moulding is also one of its major assests.
+The versatility of rotational moulding is also one of its major assets.
 It enables products to be created without polymer weld lines, with multiple layers and a variety of styles, colours and surface finishes.
-Rotomoulding can accommodate not just inserts but also logos, recesses, spouts, bosses, and many more features to fulfil demanding design and engineering requirements.
+Roto moulding can accommodate not just inserts but also logos, recesses, spouts, bosses, and many more features to fulfil the demanding design and engineering requirements.
 Additionally, different types of products can be moulded together on a single machine using this method.